leflambeur/rkvst-docs/content/contributing/formatting-content/style-guide/index.md

 Any screenshots that accompany steps in a process to follow should be generated using Robot, you should also accompany steps like this with example code using the [Tabbed Codeblocks](./#tabbed-codeblocks).

+The name of the tab if sharing screen shots should be 'UI'.

-To specify an image in a Tabbed Codeblock you need to remove the code language, take the following example:
+To specify an image in a Tabbed Codeblock you need to remove the `codelang` value, take the following example:

 {{< tabs name="tab_with_image_example" >}}
-{{< tab name="Image" codelang="" >}}
+{{< tab name="UI" codelang="" >}}
 {{< img src="AssetCreationDetails.png" alt="Rectangle" caption="<em>Asset Creation Example</em>" class="border-0" >}}
 {{< /tab >}}
 {{< tab name="JSON" codelang="json" >}}